go to other issues | homepage

 go to index

-As always, Alphagraphics of downtown Cleveland, for their discount on printing our newsletter.
+Last but not least, Alphagraphics of downtown Cleveland, for their discount on printing our newsletter.

 Harelines, the Buckeye House Rabbit Society Newsletter, is published by the all-volunteer, non-profit Buckeye House Rabbit Society, Vickery, OH.
 The House Rabbit Society assumes no responsibility for errors or omissions.